Graduate Nursing Programs

 MSN Nursing Specialties

-Masters in Nursing programs provide key nursing education for advanced practice nurses (APRN) to be eligible to pursue licensure as nurse practitioners, certified nurse midwives, certified clinical nurse specialists, and certified nurse anesthetists.
+Nursing masters programs provide key nursing education for advanced practice nurses (APRN) to be eligible to pursue licensure as nurse practitioners, certified nurse midwives, certified clinical nurse specialists, and certified nurse anesthetists.
 Beyond these roles, there are MSN programs that with emphasis in nurse educator, nurse informatics, nurse executive and more.
 While some nursing graduate schools may offer the general Master of Science in Nursing, most expect students to focus their studies on one of these areas, and coursework will reflect this.

 Admission to MSN Programs